Informações do perfil

 We speak English and Italian but we need a bit of work on our Italian.Acomodação

-Rustic farmhouse, with lovely country views of Umbrian woodland hills, with walks all around.
+Rimondato is a rustic farmhouse, with lovely country views of Umbrian woodland hills, with walks all around.

 It is a blend of traditional with modern quirky creative interior.
+Visitios stay in;-

-Good showers, clean comfy beds
+Good showers, clean comfy beds.

 Dish washer and washing machine.

-The water is heated by solar panels or a Wood burning boiler, so sometimes in winter autumn, if the sun is not out or I have forgot to light the boiler at the right time there can be a delay.
+The water is heated by solar panels or a Wood burning boiler, so sometimes in winter autumn, if the sun is not out or I have forgotten to light the boiler at the right time there can be a delay.
 Good to plan or ask just in case.

-For the summer months you can also camp in tents in the terraces for a beautiful view and more 'closer to nature' experience, you can't beat the sounds of nightingale, swallows and deer on your doorstep in the morning!- frogs and fire flies, wild boar, and porcupines and wolves at night if you are lucky!Algo mais...
+For the summer months you can also camp in tents on the terraces for a beautiful view and more 'closer to nature' experience, you can't beat the sounds of nightingale, swallows and deer on your doorstep in the morning!- frogs and fire flies, wild boar, and porcupines and wolves at night if you are lucky!Algo mais...

 Getting here:

-Plane to Pisa airport or Rome; take Train to Arezzo Station or Perugia Ponte S. Giovanni ; either we pick you up, 40min drive for us or...
-From Perugia Ponte S. Giovanni you take a train/bus to Citta di Castello.
-From Arezzo if we are busy to pick you up there is a bus opposite the train station to hop on, destination San Sepulcro or Citta di Castello. you get off at Le Ville or Monterchi (be careful not to miss the stop!) and we can pick you up from there; a 10 min drive for us.
+If you Fly to Pisa or Florence take a Train to Arezzo Station, we will come and collect you from there or you catch a bus opposite the train station to hop on, destination San Sepulcro or Citta di Castello.
+You get off at Le Ville or Monterchi (be careful not to miss the stop!) and we can pick you up from there; a 10 min drive for us.

 Picking you up from Arezzo- Depends how far you have come how late you arrive, what day it is and how tired you are! (an Ice cream or coffee stop on arrival at Arezzo train station always a must for a tired traveller.)